dangquangthai/dangquangthai/README.md

 * 8 years of experience in Ruby, Ruby on Rails
 * 8 years of experience in C\# NET, Netcore
 * 8 years of experience in Elasticsearch
 * 8 years of experience in Microservice
+* 8 years of experience in Twilio video streaming
-* 8 years of experience in CI, CircleCI and Github actions
+* 8 years of experience in CI, CircleCI and Github actions (AWS and Google Cloud)
 * 4 years of experience in NodeJS, Fastify
 * 4 years of experience in Typescript, Javascript, React, VueJS, Angular, Jest
 * 4 years of experience in Micro front-end